How 30 Awesome Companies do Welcome Emails

 Design: The iHerb logo is major in the header, and the welcome note, however large, is not the ultimate goal of this email.

-The mere space it takes in the body of this email suggests that the benefit list (namely Loyalty credit and Rewards program) is the ultimate goal.
+The mere space it takes in the body of this email suggests that the benefits list (namely Loyalty credit and Rewards program) is the ultimate goal.

 Content: Essentially, highlighting the benefits that will differentiate the service from the competition is the number one goal.